fbacchella/mod_log_net/README.md

  * `request_protocol`: The request protocol.
 Same as %H.
  * `request_query`: The query string.
 Same as %q, but without the '?'.
  * `virtual_host`: The configured name of the server (i.e. which virtual host?).
 Same as %v.
+ * `ssl_var`: log variables from mod_ssl when it's loaded, ignored otherwise.
+Same as %x.

 Msgpack is a typed format, so when a value is non existent, a null will be returned, instead of '-' as in mod_log_config.